memgraph/orb/docs/view-default.md

   isOutOfBoundsDragEnabled: false,
   areCoordinatesRounded: true,
   isSimulationAnimated: true,
+  areCollapsedContainerDimensionsAllowed: false;
 }
 ```

 You can read more about each property down below and on [Styles guide](./styles.md).

 ### Property `getPosition`